 Modafinil and Armodafinil (Modavigil, Nuvigil) are generally better-tolerated than amphetamine-based medications, and with less side effects.
 These still however require longterm vigilance.

 Sodium oxybate (Xyrem, metabolite of gamma-aminobutyric acid) has been used in the USA since 2002, and has been used by our clinic since Australian access was granted in 2015.
 Accessing Xyrem involves several steps including involving state and federal bodies overseeing the prescribing of this.
 Careful consideration needs to be made for selecting those who should be on Xyrem, and the potential side effects from Xyrem.
-We provide regular clinical monitoring in conjunction with patients’ General Practitioners, to ensure optimal titration of treatment modalities based on the patient’s current clinical status.
+We provide regular clinical monitoring in conjunction with patients’ General Practitioners, to ensure optimal titration of treatment modalities based on the patient’s clinical status.

 At Adelaide Sleep, we routinely counsel, diagnose, and treat all aspects of Narcolepsy and Idiopathic Hypersomnia.
 We have experience in all medications used for Narcolepsy and Narcolepsy-like conditions.
 If you’d like to know more, contact us now.